 The former ALTERNATE aTTaX star is the first player on this list.

-This debut saw OG hit the top 30 on HLTV and confirmed as one of the starting 12 BLAST Premier teams.
-OG will be in action in Week 3 of the Spring Season against Evil Geniuses, G2 and 100 Thieves.
+This debut saw OG hit the top 30 on HLTV and confirmed them as one of the starting 12 BLAST Premier teams.
+OG will be in action in Week 3 of the Spring Season, against Evil Geniuses, G2 and 100 Thieves.

 Ignacio "meyern" Meyer